 Popular Employer Salaries for Senior Personal Banker

 Dominating the field, Bank of America Corp.
 (BOFA), Wells Fargo Bank, U.S. Bank, Citizens Financial Group, Inc., and SunTrust Banks Inc. are top firms with a reputation for hiring a great number of Senior Personal Bankers.
 Senior Personal Bankers flock to Wells Fargo & Co. for generous paychecks, where average earnings of $51K lead the pack in compensation.

 Popular Skills for Senior Personal Banker

-Senior Personal Bankers who responded to the survey report just a handful of professional skills.
-Most notably, skills in Customer Relationship Management, Consumer Loans, Sales, and Customer Service are correlated to pay that is above average.
-It is often found that people who know Customer Service are also skilled in Customer Relationship Management (CRM).
+Senior Personal Bankers usually report a few specific skills.
+Most notably, skills in Consumer Loans, Customer Relationship Management, Sales, and Customer Service are correlated to pay that is above average.
+Those familiar with Customer Service also tend to know Customer Relationship Management (CRM).